ADD CONDITION

 Overdosage

-Healthcare professionals are advised to consult local poison control centers or relevant medical authorities for guidance on managing suspected overdosage cases, as they can provide tailored recommendations based on the clinical scenario.
+For further guidance, healthcare providers are encouraged to consult local poison control centers or relevant medical authorities to obtain the most current recommendations for managing suspected overdosage cases.

 Nonclinical Toxicology